Fudan-iGEM/2025-wiki/pages/education.md

 **The Elevator Pitch**

-Picture books are children's favorite things, it has very rich paintings, and there are some storylines in the paintings.
-In the storyline, the knowledge of synthetic biology is shown to the children.
-Let children learn in a pleasant reading.
-We found that the content of the team's picture books in previous years did not match this year's well, and we wanted to have more novel content, so we chose to make new picture books
+Picture books are a favorite among children, making them an ideal medium for introducing synthetic biology through engaging stories.
+Since previous teams’ books didn’t fit our theme, we created new picture books with fresh, age-appropriate content to make learning enjoyable.

 **Design and Implementation**